one-among-us/data/people/xixi_yuexi/page.en.md

 ## Description

-> A random rhythm game player! ! !
+> Random rhythm game player here! ! !

-Yuexi is a lively and adorable girl who loves to play various games, mainly music games.
+Yuexi was a lively and adorable girl who liked to play games, primarily music games.
-There are somebody who she love and also loves her.
+She was in mutual love with someone.

 <PhotoScroll photos={[
 '${path}/photos/photo0.jpg',